delaneyj/grug/docs/config/index.md

 - **Type:** `number`

   Specify server port.
-Note if the port is already being used, Vite will automatically try the next available port so this may not be the actual port the server ends up listening on.
+Note if the port is already being used, grug will automatically try the next available port so this may not be the actual port the server ends up listening on.

 ### server.strictPort